lacrendic/stella_docs/index.md

 ## Stage III: data consolidation

 Once the drop out mark has been calculated and checked by the university, we procceed to construct the consolidated spreadsheet: the spreadsheet to rule them all.
 So far, in each row it has a unique student record (which come from the base file), plus the drop out mark.
 Now we have to add more columns that can be valuable and will act as the independent variables for the model (the dependent variable, which we will try to predict, is the drop out mark).
+A lot of columns will not be useful, for several reasons: open questions, categorical data with too many categories, data with too many, or information that just has no relation to drop out.
+We explain everything in detail below.

 Recall that in the last step we already did the student consolidation.
 Hence, when we take one student record from the base file, we know how to identify that record in other files.
 A useful measure to take now is to understand how much the different files match up.
 That is, how many unique records from the base file do not match with other files, and viceversa.
 The following table is an example: